TeoZosa/jupyterhub-fastbook/README.md

 Overview
 ------------

-You may run the docker image as a container in single-user mode, outside of Kubernetes, in which case you would interact directly with the Jupyter Notebook interface instead (see: [Quickstart: Running the Docker image locally](#docker-container-deployment))
+You may run the Docker image as a container in single-user mode, outside of Kubernetes, in which case you would interact directly with the Jupyter Notebook interface instead (see: [Quickstart: Running the Docker image locally](#docker-container-deployment))

 The JupyterHub Kubernetes deployment portion of this project is based on